git reset

 areas differ?
 Running it now will show us the path for any files in the

-working tree that aren’t tracked by git, we should expect file
+working tree that aren’t tracked by git, we should expect file to show up

 here.